 - overall performance at the same power levels.

 Additionally, while the .11ac standard allowed up to eight spatial streams, the hardware market stagnated at four.
-For 802.11ax, a number of eight spatial stream APs have already been announced.
+For 802.11ax, eight spatial stream APs are theoretically possible.

 One factor that prevailed in the earliest versions of the 802.11 standard also holds true in 802.11ax.
 In a well-designed Wi-Fi network, you can generally expect to see better data rates at the same ranges and power levels as the technology you are replacing.
 Simply put, you can expect better cell quality.